 Council is committed to minimising impacts to the community, businesses and airport services.
 All works will be monitored closely by Council and the project management company with regular communication with stakeholders and nearby residents and businesses.

 Residents and Stakeholders are encouraged to register through this project page to keep up to date with the details of the project, meetings and any other relevant information prior to the works commencing.
 This page will also remain open during the works as a resource for community members and stakeholders to keep up to date during the project.

-To ensure that residents, airport lessees and other stakeholders are adequately informed, Council will be holding a community meeting for stakeholders to discuss the project.
-The date, time and location of the meeting will be advised once Council’s tender decision is made later this year.
+To ensure that residents, airport lessees and other stakeholders are adequately informed, Council will be holding community drop in sessions for stakeholders to discuss the project.
+The date, time and location of the sessions will be advised in the coming weeks. (*Updated Feb 2020)